The isomorphism problem for plain groups is in $\Sigma_3^{\mathsf{P}}$: Introduction

 A research program, active since the 1980s, seeks to classify the groups that may be presented by finite length-reducing rewriting systems satisfying various convergence properties.
 The hyperbolic groups \cite{Gromov87}, the virtually-free groups \cite{Hermiller} (groups with a free subgroup of finite index~-- by Muller and Schupp's theorem \cite{MS1} they are also known as context-free groups), and the plain groups \cite{GilmansConjecture} are important classes of groups, each a proper subclass of the class before, that arise within this program.
 A group is {\em plain} if it is isomorphic to a free product of finitely many finite groups and a free group of finite rank.
 The plain groups may be characterised as the fundamental groups of finite graphs of finite groups with trivial edge groups \cite{KPS1973}, and as the groups admitting a finite group presentation with a simple reduced word problem \cite{HaringSmith}.
 Moreover, the plain groups are conjectured to be exactly the groups that may be presented by finite convergent length-reducing rewriting systems \cite{MadlenerOttoLengthReducing}.

-The isomorphism problem is, of course, the most difficult of Dehn's problems and complexity results concerning the isomorphism problem are rare.
+The isomorphism problem is, of course, the most difficult of Dehn's problems and complexity results concerning this problem are rare.
 However, progress has been made on the isomorphism problem for the very classes of groups that arise in the study of length-reducing rewriting systems.
-Krsti\'{c} solved the isomorphism problem for virtually-free groups described by group presentations \cite{Krstic}.
+Krsti\'{c} solved the isomorphism problem for virtually-free groups described by arbitrary finite group presentations \cite{Krstic}.
 Building on the pioneering work of Rips and Sela \cite{RipsSela}, Sela \cite{Sela}, and Dahmani and Groves \cite{DahmaniGroves}, Dahmani and Guirardel \cite{DGIso} provided an explicit algorithm that solves the isomorphism problem in all hyperbolic groups when the groups are given by finite presentations.
 In light of this result, attention can now shift to complexity bounds for the isomorphism problem.
+Notice that, in order to obtain complexity bounds, we cannot allow arbitrary presentations as inputs (otherwise we could decide within that complexity bound whether a given presentation is for the trivial group~-- a problem which is undecidable).
 In \cite{Sen1, Sen2}, S\'{e}nizergues showed that the isomorphism problem for virtually-free groups is primitive recursive when the input is given in the form of two virtually-free presentations, or as two context free grammars.
 A virtually-free presentation of a group $G$ specifies a free subgroup $F$ plus a set of representatives $S$ for the cosets $F\setminus G$ together with relations describing pairwise multiplications of elements from $F$ and $S$; a context-free grammar can specify a virtually-free group by generating the language of words that spell the identity element.
-S\'{e}nizergues and Wei\ss \, \cite{IsomorphismForVFGroupsOLD} showed that if two virtually-free groups are specified by context-free grammars, then the isomorphism problem can be solved in doubly-exponential space, and if two virtually-free groups are given by virtually-free presentations, then the isomorphism problem can be solved in \PSPACE.
+Then in 2018, S\'{e}nizergues and the {fifth author} \cite{ComplexityIII} showed that the isomorphism problem for virtually-free groups can be solved in doubly-exponential space when the groups are specified by context-free grammars, and in \PSPACE\ when the groups are given by virtually-free presentations.

 In the present article, we prove that the complexity bounds for the isomorphism problem in virtually-free groups can be improved significantly when one restricts attention to the class of plain groups.